BakkerGames/DAGS/SYNTAX.md

 @insertatlist(name,pos,value)

 >Inserts "value" at position "pos" (starting at 0) from list, shifting all later ones.
-If "pos" is past the end of the list, all values from the end up to "pos" are filled with "null" and then value is added.
+If "pos" is past the end of the list, all values from the end up to "pos" are filled with "null" and then "value" is added.

 @listlength(name)